 - The area opens at 8:00 AM and closes one hour before sunset, year-round.
 Window Cliffs is a day-use area.

-- A round trip requires 18 creek crossings which can be challenging or impassable during high water as there are no bridges, only cables and rock crossings.
+- A round trip requires 18 creek crossings which can be challenging or impassable during high water as there are no bridges, only cables, and rock crossings.
 Water can, at times, begin to rise in the creek unexpectedly due to rain in the watershed.
-There will be times that the area is closed due to high water.
+There will be times that the area is closed due to high water or expected high water.
 Always check the weather reports before heading out.